Many of us pet parents have one or more dogs who suffer from separation anxiety to varying degrees.

 This crate is no joke.
-On top of being expensive it’s huge and unattractive.
-It looks like we are housing circus animals, but we are hoping that in a year our new dog won’t need to be in the cage every time we go out.
+On top of being expensive, it’s huge and unattractive.
+It looks like we’re housing circus animals, but we’re hoping that in a year our new dog won’t need to be in the cage every time we go out.

 The cage is very solid and sturdy.
-It doesn’t feel like a crate, it doesn’t rattle or move around.
+It doesn’t feel like a crate; it doesn’t rattle or move around.
 The bars are smooth and far apart so he cant’ get his nails suck in the small bars.
 There are wheels to help you move the cage from room to room with ease, but you can also lock the wheels into place, and they won’t move.

 Helping Joe Get Used To The Crate

-Now he loves his new crate and sleeps in it at night with the door open, all on his own.
+Now he loves his new crate and sleeps in it at night with the door open all on his own.
 This is such a relief to us.
 We just want him to be happy.
-(And no I am not being paid to talk about this cage.
-When you need it, you need it, and that’s all there is to it.)
+And no I am not being paid to talk about this crate.
+When you need it, you need it, and that’s all there is to it.